INTERNATIONAL NURSING PROGRAMME

 |Mode of Study||Full time, 4 hours per day||Full time, 4 hours per day|

 |Entrance Requirements||B2 or IELTS 6.0||B1 or IELTS 5.0|

 |Notes||Tier 4 Visa (no work permission)||Tier 4 Visa (no work permission)|

 - OET Preparation

 - OSCE Part 1 Preparation (CBT)

 The first semester will help you to improve your general English and communication skills.
-The course provides 15 hours per week of general English and OET preparation.
+The course provides 15 hours per week of general English and 5 hours of OET preparation.
 During these morning lessons your teacher will work on all areas of the OET test: Reading, Speaking, Listening and Writing.
 Practice includes examination tasks and mock exams.

 An individual log is kept of your scores to highlight stronger skills and pinpoint weaker areas for further development.
 The aim of this is to show progression and to form the basis for assigning supplementary work to improve on these areas.
 In addition, the course will also cover study techniques, research methods, IT skills, self-development and cultural awareness in order to help you prepare effectively for third level education or employment in an English-speaking environment.